Feeding Young Horses

 Key factors to consider

-Protein quality is as important as quantity when feeding young horses, so ideally choose a feed especially designed for breeding stock as this should include quality protein at the appropriate level.
+♦ Protein quality is as important as quantity when feeding young horses, so ideally, choose a feed specially designed for breeding stock, as this should include quality protein at the appropriate level.

 Appropriate antioxidant supplementation may be more important than previously thought; particular attention should be paid to vitamin E and selenium intake during the last 3 months of gestation for potential effects on the immune status of the foal as well as protection against muscular problems.

-Vitamins and minerals need to be provided, in adequate amounts and in balance with each other (consider the balance of copper to zinc and calcium to phosphorus in particular).
+Vitamins and minerals must be provided in adequate amounts and balance with each other (consider the balance of copper to zinc and calcium to phosphorus in particular).
 Feeding a quality breeding feed should take care of these levels for you.

 The weanling